 Since there is insufficient information on the prevalence of virus-carrying aphids, assume grain aphids carry BYDV.
-Although no treatment thresholds exist, use temperature models (for example, the AHDB BYDV Tool to time any necessary treatment).
+Although there are no treatment thresholds for BYDV, management tools (such as the AHDB BYDV tool) can help time insecticide sprays.

 Direct feeding damage (summer)